VladStoyanoff/WaveConverter/README.md

 Now that your computer and Raspberry are connected to the same network, you can access the Raspberry terminal from your laptop by typing: ssh@pi (the IP address of the Raspberry - should be the same as the one for your computer).

-The username is the default - raspberry
+The username is the default - raspberry.
 The password is the default - pi

 You can change those later if you wish.